webpack/webpack-cli/CONTRIBUTING.md

 # Contributing

 From opening a bug report to creating a pull request: every contribution is appreciated and welcomed.
-If you're planning a new feature or change the api please create an issue first.
+If you're planning a new feature or changing the api, please create an issue first.
 This way we can ensure that your precious work is not in vain.

 ## Issues